Investing in Dutch AI

 London | Market-driven scale | 900+ startups; $3.6 billion funding; DeepMind, Darktrace |

-Paris | State-driven champion model | €10 billion government fund; Mistral AI (€1.7 billion Series C) |
+Paris | State-driven champion model | €10 billion state fund; Mistral AI (€1.7 billion Series C) |

 Germany | Industrial specialization (B2B) | Aleph Alpha ($500 million), DeepL ($2 billion valuation) |

-Stockholm | Quality over Quantity | Highest funding per startup ($27.6 million); Einride, Sana Labs |
+Stockholm | Quality over quantity | Highest funding per startup ($27.6 million); Einride, Sana Labs |

 Netherlands | Hub-and-spoke network | 8% of EU AI talent; Framer, Cradle, Weaviate |